bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# Glenn Gould

+#### Why he rejected the romantic composers

+- The piano is a contrapunctal instrument, and it's a terrible mistake of the romantics who believed that the instrument was monophonic!
+-

+#### Why Mozart was a bad composer

+- Improv is bad, because it forces us to spend time using stock phrases.
+- This is similar to "interviews", where depth is lost due to spontaneity.

 # Music Appreciation

 - [Lectures by Ron Schmerhorn](https://www.youtube.com/watch?v=G6XuAwMAlhg&list=PLBhmR0VqIPKv8IwI-8mKKypjqig4HEVzI)